for-giobbe/MP25/README.md

 ## MP25 - Molecular Phylogenetics 2025

 Teaching material for the "Molecular Phylogenetics" classes of the MSc in Bioinformatics at the University of Bologna.
-Curated by *Giobbe Forni* with the contribution of the mighty *Jacopo Martelossi*.
+Curated by *Giobbe Forni* with the contribution of the mighty *Jacopo Martelossi* and *Andrea Luchetti*.

 ![pic](https://github.com/for-giobbe/MP25/blob/main/cover.001.jpeg)